TemaSysoev/Timer/README.md

 # Timer
-Check out this timer for Mac
+Check out this friendly timer for Mac
+Just tap on numbers and press start